 The reader/writer relationship is one of the most important relationships in my life.
 I want to be in service to my readers, recognising the privileges they afford me, opening up through my work in ways that enrich it, and delighting in the sense of connection I have with those who engage with what I write.
 How can I balance this with keeping myself safe-enough, being clear about my boundaries, and not accepting non-consensual behaviour?

 One thing that has helped me to navigate these questions is to ask myself under what conditions I do my best work: creating the kind of writing which I know readers enjoy and find helpful, and being available and real through my writing and when I do events.
 The answer to this is when I’m treating myself consensually and being treated consensually by others.
 For example, I need to do a fair amount of self-care around my writing because I’m often writing on vulnerable and painful topics.
 I need people to respect the boundaries I put in place to make that spaciousness and self-care possible (e.g. only doing a couple of gigs a month, and not being able to respond to people immediately).
-Similarly my collaborative work requires going into a bubble (for a couple of weeks a year with Alex, and half a day every other week with Justin).
+Similarly my collaborative work requires going into a bubble.
 I need people to respect that bubble time.
 Finally, I can be more available to everyone who wants to engage with me on social media, or in real life, if one or two people aren’t taking all my time or depleting my energy with inappropriate demands.

 We should be able to require consensual behaviour from others simply because we all deserve to be treated consensually, but for those of us who struggle with recognising this for ourselves it can be useful to remind ourselves that we’ll be better for everyone if we’re treated with consent.